chadracelis/Decentralized-Exchange/README.md

 Other -
 •	Ganache
-•	Metamask Exntesion for Google Chrome
+•	Metamask Extension for Google Chrome
 •	Redux devtools extension

 1. Start by cloning this repo